derf/vusb-i2c/Readme.txt

 SDA to PB6 and SCL to PB7.
 Using hardware 1k5 pull-ups on SDA and SCL is recommended.

-The powerSwitch program in the commandline directory will transmit the I2C start condition and then the bytes it reads on stdin (as decimal numbers, separated by newlines).
+The i2c program in the commandline directory will transmit the I2C start condition and then the bytes it reads on stdin (as decimal numbers, separated by newlines).
 On EOF, a stop condition is transmitted.

 So, to set a freshly flashed MicroMoody's color to yellow, you'd have to do:

-> ./powerSwitch
+> ./i2c
 35
 0
 0